foremap/deepdive-app-chinese/README.md

 ```

-# Learning and inference: model specification
+# 6、Learning and inference: model specification
 ## Labeling data
 Now, we need to use data from table transaction_dbdata which setup in previous step. this data get from http://www.gtarsc.com/DataMarket/Index , it is very authentic .
 First we'll declare a new table where we'll store the labels (referring to the transaction candidate mentions), with an integer value (True=1, False=-1) and a description (rule_id):